University at Buffalo: Administration and organization

 Buffalo is a public university and is one of four university centers of the 64 campuses in the State University of New York (SUNY) which enrolled 467,991 students and employed 88,024 academic staff in 2014.
 SUNY is governed by an 18-member Board of Trustees, of which 16 vote.
 15 of the voting members are appointed by the Governor of New York and the remaining voting member is elected by students as President of the Student Assembly of the State University of New York.
 The other two members are non-voting faculty from the University Faculty Senate and Faculty Council of Community Colleges.
-Merryl Tisch is the Chairman of the SUNY Board of Trustees and Jim Malatras is the Chancellor of the SUNY system.
+Merryl Tisch is the Chairman of the SUNY Board of Trustees and John King Jr. is the Chancellor of the SUNY system.
 Satish K. Tripathi was appointed by the SUNY Board of Trustees as the 15th president of the University at Buffalo in April 2011, becoming the first international-born president the school has had.
 He previously held a six-year tenure as the UB provost and executive vice president for academic affairs.
 He receives compensation of $385,000, $115,000, and $150,000 annually from each of the university, SUNY Research Foundation, and the UB Foundation respectively.

 The University at Buffalo Foundation (UB Foundation) was chartered in 1962 as an independent non-profit corporation and is controlled by a privately appointed board of trustees.
 It serves as a vehicle to raise private funds for the university, develop real estate, and manage endowment investments on behalf of the university.
 The foundation managed a $685.2 million endowment for FY2011.

 UB is organized into 13 academic schools and colleges.